-The Telecaster has the classic two single coil pickup configuration which gives the guitar its punchy sound.
+The Telecaster has the classic two single coil pickup configuration which gives the guitar its clean crisp punchy sound.

 What Is the Best Guitar Pickup Configuration?

-I am not sure if it is something that we consider much when we buy a guitar?
-Certainly when I first started playing guitar it wasn’t so much the pickup configuration but the look and feel of the guitar that was important.
-However, the pickup is what creates the sound and so the choice of pickup configuration will have a major impact on the sound and tone of your guitar.
-Therefore perhaps we should be considering it a little bit more than we do.
+I am not sure if this is something that we consider much when we buy a guitar?
+Certainly when I first started playing guitar it wasn’t the pickup configuration that I thought about.
+Rather it was the look and feel of the guitar that was more important to me.
+However, it might be stating the obvious but pickups are what creates the sound.
+Therefore the choice of pickup configuration will have a major impact on the sound and tone of your guitar.
+As this is the case perhaps we should be considering it a little bit more than we do.

 So what is the best guitar pickup configuration?

 To answer that question it is perhaps worth considering first the various pickup configurations that are available.
-Once we have done that we can then move onto look at their impact on the sound and tone as well the style of music that you want to play.
+Once we have done that we can then move onto look at their impact on the sound and tone.
+Finally it is worth considering the style of music that you want to play.

 What choice do you have over the guitar pickup configuration?

-The traditional guitar pickup configuration options that we all think of, and are therefore most likely to be exposed to, are those that are in the three classic guitars the Gibson Les Paul, Fender Stratocaster and Fender Telecaster.
+The traditional guitar pickup configuration options that we all think of, and are therefore most likely to be exposed to, are those that are in the three classic guitars.
+When I say the three classic guitars I mean of course the Gibson Les Paul, Fender Stratocaster and Fender Telecaster.
 These three guitars demonstrate the classic pickup configurations and also demonstrate nicely the benefits and drawbacks of each.

 The Telecaster gives us two single (S) coil pickups one in the bridge and one in the neck position.
-Moving onto the Stratocaster we have three single coil pickups and then finally with the Les Paul we have two humbuckers (H).
+Moving onto the Stratocaster we have three single coil pickups.
+Finally with the Les Paul we have two humbuckers (H).
 In shorthand this can be represented as SS, SSS and HH for the Telecaster, Stratocaster and Les Paul respectively.

 Are there other pickup configuration options?